 - If approved, UN Environment issues a welcome letter to the applicant.

 The request letter should be sent to:

 Over the next decade the world must make significant progress to slow the climate crisis, reduce air pollution, and address the poverty and inequality that threatens the most vulnerable.
 Humanity...

-The Coalition's Framework documents sets out its purpose, structure, functions, participation, and other organisational principles, including financial matters and decision-making process....
+The Coalition's Framework document sets out its purpose, structure, functions, participation, and other organisational principles, including financial matters and decision-making process...